rishabhverma17/jenkins/README.md

 1. Create a new Job in Jenkins
   1. Click _New Item_.
   2. Enter a name for your second job, click _Freestyle Project_, then _OK_.
-  3. Go immediately to build step and select _Execute Shell_.
+  3. Go immediately to build step and select _Execute Windows Shell_.
   4. Enter the following Command `/var/lib/jenkins/workspace/<the name of your first project>/hello_exec`
   5. Save
 2. Set your first job to call the second